gabrieljacintho/unity-ecs/README.md

 ```

 ## Archetype
-It is a prototype entity with all its components.
+It is a prototype Entity with all its components.
 ```
 EntityArchetype entityArchetype = entityManager.CreateArchetype(
     typeof(LevelComponent),